 Player development is important in the gaming industry.
-Increasing a customer’s average daily theoretical (ADT) increases profits.
+Increasing a customer’s average daily theoretical (ADT), or loss to the casino, increases profits.
 How is this accomplished?
 How do you get customers to increase their ADTs?

 Player development cannot be accomplished unless players return to the gaming establishment.
 Determining what drives a customer’s intent to return is a complex process.
 You need to be very knowledgeable about your customer base and important target markets within it.
 Customer behavior does not occur in a vacuum – it occurs in a social context of values.

 Take, for example, the gaming behavior of men versus women.
 Rachel Volberg, Ph.D., has conducted numerous studies on gambling.
 Comparing data from two national surveys examining male and female gaming behavior she illustrates why both segments of the customer base are important.
-Data collected in 1975 indicated that the proportion of women who reported ever having gambled was 61%.
-This number increased to 83% in a 1998 survey.
-Likewise, the proportion of men who reported ever having gambled was 75% in the 1975 survey and 88% in the 1998 survey.
+Data collected from an initial survey indicated that the proportion of women who reported ever having gambled was 61%.
+This number increased to 83% in the next survey.
+Likewise, the proportion of men who reported ever having gambled was 75% in the initial survey and 88% in the next survey.
 Both segments of the target population are increasing in number although the percentage of women who gamble is increasing at a higher rate.
 This is likely due to a greater social acceptance of gambling behavior in women.

 Other gender differences in gaming behavior exist.
 Johnnie Johnson and Alistair Bruce have researched gambling behavior extensively and found that gender differences include: the types of games men and women prefer, the types of venues frequented, and propensity for risk taking.
 It is logical to deduce that gender differences exist in the factors driving intent to return as well.
 These differences must be identified in order to successfully meet the expectations of both genders and keep them returning to your establishment.

-In order to identify how to increase customer satisfaction of both male and female customers you could rely on data from large industry surveys.
+To identify how to increase customer satisfaction of both male and female customers you could rely on data from large industry surveys.
 One such study conducted by Nerilee Hing and Helen Breen indicated that women were influenced by the attractiveness and perceived safety of gambling venues.
 This study also indicated women liked establishments in which they perceived they were treated with respect.
-You could use such data in your marketing to women however; since this information is based on many segments of the industry you cannot be sure that the results reflect the attitudes of your customers.
+You could use such data in your marketing to women.
+However, since this information is based on many segments of the industry you cannot be sure that the results reflect the attitudes of your customers.

 Does it really make a big difference?
 It does if the attitudes and values of your customers are not identical to those of the people represented in the industry survey.
 The likelihood that the industry data reflect the attitudes and values of your unique customer base is low.
 Human behavior is very diverse.
 That is why social scientists conduct cross-cultural studies.
 They are aware that the attitudes and behaviors of people in one part of the country can be very different from those in another part of the country.
 Also, the attitudes and behaviors of people in one country can be quite different from those in other parts of the world.

 If you do have someone in your company with a background in sample survey methods who is well qualified to construct your questionnaire, the next issue is how to collect the data.
 How are you going to select customers to participate in the survey and how will they be contacted?
 How will the data be compiled?
-Do you have the necessary hardware and software to collect and analyze the data?
 Do you have someone with a statistical background who knows how to perform analyses of the data and interpret the results?